Should New Hampshire change its gun control laws?

 The 2014 battle over gun control began with HB 1589, sponsored by Rep. E. Elaine Andrews-Ahearn (D-Hampton Falls).
 HB 1589 would have required background checks for all firearms sales.
 The House voted to kill the bill February 12, 2014.
 Later the same day Rep. J.R.
 Hoell (R-Dunbarton) introduced an amended version of the bill, which stripped all of the language about background checks and instead created a committee to study the relationship between New Hampshire's gun laws and the low crime rate.
 The House once again voted to kill HB 1589.

 In a move that some legislators viewed as retaliation, on February 20, 2014 the House Criminal Justice and Public Safety Committee voted to radically amend a gun rights bill sponsored by Rep. J.R.
 Hoell (R-Dunbarton), HB 1264.
 As originally written, HB 1264 would allow nonresidents to carry loaded firearms in New Hampshire, provided that their home state allows them to carry firearms.
 The Committee rewrote HB 1264 to instead create a committee to study expanded background checks for firearms sales.
-The amended HB 1264 will face a full House vote in March.
+The House tabled HB 1264 on March 19, 2014.

-One other bill is still alive in the legislature, SB 244, sponsored by Sen. David Watters (D-Dover) is sponsoring SB 244.
+One other bill is still alive in the legislature, SB 244, sponsored by Sen. David Watters (D-Dover).
 As originally written, SB 244 "requires the name of a person who has been adjudicated as not mentally competent to be reported to the National Instant Criminal Background Check System for the purpose of conducting a background check to determine eligibility to possess a firearm."
 However, the Senate amended SB 244.
 The bill now establishes a commission to study the relationship between mental health and firearms, and creates a path to remove a person's mental health records from the National Instant Criminal Background Check System.
 The House is now considering SB 244.

 Should New Hampshire reform gun regulations?